-From Ashtanga to Yin Yoga and Hip Hop Yoga, there’s dozens of different styles of yoga.
-Chef V has tons of experience practicing yoga.
-Here, she recommends the best types of yogas for beginners, especially for family and friends you are trying to help.
+From Ashtanga to Yin Yoga and Hip Hop Cardio, there's dozens of different styles of yoga.
+Chef V has tons of experience practicing and teaching yoga.
+Here, she recommends the best types of yoga for beginners.

 Many people know me as a chef, of course, as well as author and nutritional therapist.
 But I also have an extensive yoga background.
 In fact, I’m a certified yoga instructor.

 Yoga is so good for you on so many different levels.
 It is one of the safest types of exercise you can suggest to family, and even the most out of shape friend can gently find a path to better health.